historical-theology/stthomas/faith-reason-revelation/cumulative-essay-f2023.md

 ### Real Writing is Revision

 Your first submission for this essay assignment will be your best effort.
-You will, however, be expected to do a revision in which you incorporate either my (Dr. Stephan's) feedback or that of my teaching assistant.
-All deadlines are unique to each class section, so be sure to track your own section's calendar.

-Your grade will come chiefly from your final submission.
-If you have worked especially hard through the process, that will boost your grade, and if you have hardly worked, that will lower your grade.
+You will, however, be allowed to do a revision in which you incorporate either my (Dr. Stephan's) feedback.

 ***